 Nevada Side of North Lake Tahoe

-Under the new directive, the following business sectors must operate with the following modifications and/or limitations.
+Under the new directive, the following business sectors can operate with the following modifications and/or limitations.

 - Lodging – open for leisure travel with safety modifications in place

 - Ski Resorts & Outdoor Recreation Facilities – open with safety modifications in place

 - Restaurants – max 35% capacity indoors; takeout allowed

 - Including Bars, Wineries, Pubs and Breweries